AdaCore/spark2014/lrm/source/mapping-spec.rst

 The following example illustrates the fact that the attributes of an unconstrained formal array parameter of mode "out" _are_ permitted to appear in a precondition.
-The flow analyser also needs to be smart about this, since it knows the X'First and X'Last are well-defined in the body, even though the content of X isn't.
+The flow analyser also needs to be smart about this, since it knows the X'First and X'Last are well-defined in the body, even though the content of X is not.

 Specification in SPARK 2005: